jchenek/OSDB/README.md

 OSDB (one-step database)
 =======

-OSDB is a pipeline for local database configuration.
+OSDB is a pipeline for local database configuration and annotation.

 - `Note 1`: Please check links in dir `DB_links` before run this pipeline.
 Make sure all links are valid.
 - `Note 2`: It is common to meet `403 forbidden` issues when you are running kegg-related scripts.
 Just terminate the current running scripts and re-run it again, and again, and again ...
 The scripts will not delete downloaded data.
 And finally you will successfully download them all :)
-- `last update`: 2024/04/10
+- `last update`: 2024/07/23

 Installation
 ---------------